markusstocker/LaTeX101/README.md

 As you can see in the footnote, we plan to submit the article to the Elsevier [SoftwareX](https://www.journals.elsevier.com/softwarex/) journal.
 Find the corresponding LaTeX command to specify the journal name and change it to *SoftwareX* (or your favorite journal).
 Build the document to see the change in PDF.

 The default article has a title and three authors.
 Locate the LaTeX command to specify the title and add the title.
 At any time you can build the document to check if the change is reflected in the PDF output as intended.
 The Elsevier template provides documentation how to add author names and corresponding affiliations.
 Add the authors Kaiser, Doe, and Kaisaniemi with the corresponding affiliations.
-Look for documentation for the `\ead` command to add email addresses.
+Look for documentation regarding the `\ead` command to add email addresses.

 *Hint: Make use of the optional labels to link authors to addresses.*